ChaitLabUCL/HeadphoneCheck_Test/README.md

 [Explain the task based on the paper methods]

 ## How to use this
-Before diving into this javascript code, check out our Gorilla version of this task, which you can use directly if you are planning to host your experiment on Gorilla [add the link here]().
+Before diving into the JavaScript code, check out our Gorilla version of this task, which you can use directly if you are planning to host your experiment on Gorilla [add the link here]().

 *Explain the code structure*